BUGS-NYU/schedge/CONTRIBUTING.md

 ## Development

+### Repository
+- Fork this repository by clicking `fork` on the right side.
+- Choose where you want to save the project locally on your computer then run `git clone [Your URL/Git here]`.
+- We recommend to develop your feature through another branch other than the `master` branch.
+So, run `git checkout -b [name of your branch here]` and develop the feature.
+You can switch between branches by the same command by removing `-b`.
+- Once you finish, you can run the normal `git add`, `git commit` & `git push`.
+- Make a [PR](#user-content-pull-request) when the feature is fully finished or if you would like feedback on your changes.

 <!-- @HelpWanted Make this more detailed -->
 ### Using IntelliJ
 You'll need to specify the command line arguments to use when testing the app, but